 Blended learning is an important building block of education that offers students both flexibility and convenience in terms of learning.
 When planning to teach in this environment, community should be a critical consideration for both in-person and online spaces.
 Without community, learning becomes less enjoyable and relatable to students, often leading to a lack of engagement.
 So how can educators create blended learning opportunities that integrate the community and the immediate environment into their teaching approach?
 The answer is simple: community-based learning (CBL).

 In this blog, we look at three simple steps to help create effective CBL programs.

 Community-based learning is a pedagogical strategy that combines traditional learning with community engagement.
 With CBL, students are able to develop a deeper understanding of course content by connecting concepts with their practical application in the community that surrounds them.

-Successful implementation of CBL is based on a strategic partnership between educators, students, and community stakeholders.
-The use of this model not only helps develop strong relationships between a school and its community, but it also helps community members provide students with valuable learning experiences.
+Successful implementation of CBL is based on a strategic partnership between educators, students and community stakeholders.
+This model not only helps develop strong relationships between a school, its members and the community, but it also helps community members provide students with valuable learning experiences.